Skip to content

 Vendor binaries

-These don't use the native packaging system at all (apt, in the case of Ubuntu) and in some cases don't come with an uninstall function.
+These don't use the native packaging system at all, and in some cases don't come with an uninstall function.
 Many also don't alert you when updates are available.
-Take care to document how you set them up on your system and check periodically for updates.
-Most often installed to /opt for use by everyone on the machine.
+You'll need to take care to check periodically for updates.

 Vendor packages

-Using native packaging, most of these can are reliable and can easily be uninstalled.
-If integrated with the package system they also get regular updates.
+Using native packaging, most of these can easily be uninstalled.
+If integrated with the package system they usually get regular updates.

 AppImages